eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 Each *DomainParticipant* can communicate only under a single *Domain*, (see :ref:`logical entities <logical_entities>` section), which creates a direct connection between each *DomainParticipant* and the *Domain* in which it operates.
-Additioanlly, from the :ref:`entities diagram <fig_entities_diagram>` it can be seen that *DomainParticipant* entities are contained within a *Process*.
+Additionally, from the :ref:`entities diagram <fig_entities_diagram>` it can be seen that *DomainParticipant* entities are contained within a *Process*.
 This is because a system process (referred to as a *Process* entity) executes an application using *Fast DDS*, instantiating *DomainParticipants*.
 The same applies to *DataReaders* and *DataWriters* instantiated by a